Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .975, fueled by an OBP of .413 to go with a slugging percentage of .562.
-All three of those stats are tops among Atlanta hitters this season.
+- Acuna leads Atlanta with an OBP of .418, plus a team-best slugging percentage of .572.

-- Among the qualified hitters in baseball, he ranks third in batting average, second in on-base percentage, and fifth in slugging.
+- Among the qualifying batters in baseball, he ranks third in batting average, first in on-base percentage, and fifth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.